appsody/controller/README.md

 ## Testing the controller with the Appsody CLI
 The Appsody CLI makefile specifies a particular version of the appsody-controller.
 Which will cause a particular version of init-controller to be used.

-If a tester needs to test a different version of the controller with the CLI, there are two environment variables they can use to test with a different version:
+If a tester needs to test a different version of the controller with the CLI, there are two environment variables they can exported to test with a different version:

 APPSODY_CONTROLLER_VERSION will allow the tester to specify a different version of the appsody-controller, for instance 0.3.0 vs 0.3.1

+`export APPSODY_CONTROLLER_VERSION=0.3.0`

 APPSODY_CONTROLLER_IMAGE will allow the tester to specify a different image to use, this is very useful during development.
 For instance a developer could create a new image for the controller at docker.io/{org}/init-controller:{tag} and then specify this as the image to use when invoking the CLI.

+`export APPSODY_CONTROLLER_IMAGE=mydockeraccount/my-controller:0.3.2`.

+If both are specified, APPSODY_CONTROLLER_IMAGE will be used.

 ## Controller behavior